pmq20/ruby-packer/README.md

 - Native C extensions are fully supported
 - Rails applications are fully supported
 - Open Source, MIT Licensed

+More details were explained at [RubyConf 2017 (New Orleans, LA): Packing your Ruby application into a single executable](https://www.youtube.com/watch?v=1mme7HiLqzA).

 ## Usage